 All right, this is new version of the first chapter.
 All the same things happened, now it's just better writing.
 Now I don't think I have to say this but just to be safe, I want to make it clear that this story is 100% fiction.
 I know nothing about any of the 1980 players' personal lives, other than what I'm writing is far from the truth.
 I don't really see this as a fanfic about any real people; rather it's a fanfic about the characters in Miracle, which of course we know was not entirely accurate either.
 Anyway, I hope you enjoy!

 I walked out of the sweltering July heat and into the lobby of my apartment building.
 The trek home from work had me soaked through my clothes, but instead of going upstairs to change I made a bee line for the mail room.
 I unlocked the metal mail box labeled: O'CALLAHAN.
 I'd applied to the University of Minnesota nearly five months ago and had yet to hear anything back.
-I was starting to get anxious because the first Olympic practice was on the horizon.
+I was starting to get anxious because the first Olympic hockey practice was on the horizon.

-I sorted through junk mail and bills until I flipped over a white envelope with a return address from Minnesota.
+I sorted through junk mail and bills until I flipped over an envelope with a return address from Minnesota.
 I dropped the rest of the mail in my haste to open it, and scanned it just quickly enough to read the words happy to inform and congratulations on your acceptance.

 "Yes!"
 I couldn't help exclaim, all traces of reluctance about leaving Boston finally gone.
 I had been agonizing over this ever since my older brother Jack and three best friends (okay, I'll admit, my only friends) made the Olympic hockey team, so much that it almost overtook my excitement for them.
 Jack, Dave Silk, Jim Craig, and Mike Eruzione were all going to be spending the year in Minnesota to train for the 1980 winter games.
 Which meant I would be spending my senior year in Boston completely alone.
 I was estranged from both of my parents and Jack was my only family.
 As for Jim and Mike—I'd known both of them for four years, ever since my brother started going to Boston University.
 Dave and I had been best friends since we met our freshman year.
-I knew how much the games meant to all of them.
+I knew how much the Olympics meant to all of them.
 No way was I going to spend it halfway across the country and not witness it with my own eyes.

 Jack, sitting on the sofa watching Happy Days, did nothing in response to my dramatic entry except slowly raise one eyebrow and ask: "Running from the fuzz?"